MMSB-MOBI/CHOKO/README.md

 CHOKO allows to test different scores, with different ensembles of solution for statistics and evaluation.
 It operates directly on ZDOCK output files, and allows to treat thousands of docking poses.
 It requires scripting (see below).

-If you wish to apply the CONSRANK scores on a set of PDB files, we advise you to use the CONSRANK webserver: https://www.molnac.unisa.it/BioTools/consrank/ (Chermak E, Petta A, Serra L, Vangone A, Scarano V, Cavallo L, Oliva R. CONSRANK: a server for the analysis, comparison and ranking of docking models based on inter-residue contacts.
+If you wish to apply the CONSRANK score on a set of PDB files, you should use the CONSRANK webserver: https://www.molnac.unisa.it/BioTools/consrank/ (Chermak E, Petta A, Serra L, Vangone A, Scarano V, Cavallo L, Oliva R. CONSRANK: a server for the analysis, comparison and ranking of docking models based on inter-residue contacts.
 Bioinformatics 2015;31(9):1481–1483.)

 ## System and hardware requirements